How to Respond to a Reference Check Request

 Responding to a reference check request is a tricky business.
 Fear of reprisal and lawsuits keep many employers from responding at all.
 These recommendations will help you respond reasonably to reference checking requests while protecting the legitimate interests of your company and your current employees.

-First, follow your company's established policy.
-Many companies request that managers send written reference requests to Human Resources.
+First, many companies request that managers send written reference requests to Human Resources.